Most of us "believe" in molecules.

 Kashrut and Chemistry

-Thoughts of this nature kept intruding as I was reviewing the Torah portion Semini (Leviticus 9-10), wherein the Jewish people were commanded, eternally, to avoid certain foods while being permitted to consume others.
+Thoughts of this nature kept intruding as I was reviewing the Torah portion Shemini (Leviticus 9-10) wherein the Jewish people were commanded, eternally, to avoid certain foods while being permitted to consume others.

 The Torah itself gives no reason for these laws.
 But anyone familiar with the modern molecular theories of nutrition and nutritional pathology can hardly avoid the temptation of creating molecular models and maps to explain everything in this field.